East River Greenway: Renovation

 The FDR Drive viaduct will be clad, and South Street will be narrowed for much of its length to make room for additional sidewalk space.
 The glass pavilions will be located underneath the viaduct, and the bike lanes would be moved to the side of the pavilion, underneath the FDR Drive.
 The piers would be reconstructed to encourage marine growth, by having reef balls to attract fish populations.

 Access to the Esplanade from the neighboring areas would be undertaken with the redevelopment of "slips" - wedge-shaped road shapes which previously allowed ships to berth.
 Some of these slips have been used as parking facilities, while others are the southern termini for critical north–south thoroughfares.
 Reconstructions of the existing slips in the Financial District, the Lower East Side and Chinatown will feature bikeways and landscaped medians.
 Five of these slip projects are at varying stages of construction.
 From east to west, they are Montgomery Slip, Rutgers Slip, Pike Slip, Peck Slip, and Burling Slip.

 Renovation phases

-The project is being undertaken in three phases, with first phase completed (including Pier 15).
+The project was undertaken in three phases, with first phase completed (including Pier 15).
 Second phase construction started in summer 2011 (from Old Slip to the Battery Maritime Building).
 Construction on the third phase (Pike Slip to Pier 35, Montgomery Slip) began in fall 2011.
-This phase will last until 2014 and will cover the rehabilitation underneath the FDR Drive from Maiden Lane to Pier 35.
+This phase covered the rehabilitation underneath the FDR Drive from Maiden Lane to Pier 35.
 Phase 4 between Catherine and Pike Slips was completed in 2015.
+In 2019, the EDC announced plans to spend $21 million upgrading the segment between Catherine and Peck slips.